swaptacular/swpt_debtors_ui/digital-coin-urls.rst

 .. [#no-connection] When a permanent network connection is not configured between the user's *creditors agent* and *accounting authority* responsible for the given debtor, the attempt to create a new account will fail.
-Note that this scenario is not an exceptional in any way, and should be expected.
+Note that this scenario is not uncommon, and should be expected.

 .. _Swaptacular: https://swaptacular.github.io/overview